ucsd-dsc-arts/dsc160-final-404-not-found-1/README.md

 ## Results
 We compiled the samples of 500 epochs results into one video.
 In the video, we can see that the generated result improves over the time.
 However, about one minute into the video, we can see that there are lots of duplicated resulting images.
 In order to have satisfying results from DCGAN, we acquire a database much larger than 3000 images.
 However, our database is limited as the number of heroes in comics are limited.
 To achieve better results, we duplicated the data base three times.
 It could be the reason that we have similar resulting images.
 Among the resulting faces we got, there are many faces that are recognizable and gender neutral.
 This result on the top right is like an alien version of Valkyrie.
 However, it also contains masculinity.
 This is clearly a strong gender-neutral superheroes.

-We also have the resultafter using style transfer.
+We also have the results after using style transfer.
 The resulting images of gender neutral heroes are more recognizable comparing to results from DCGAN.
 However, the resulting image shares great similarity with the original images.
 It is more like apply frida image as a filter on top of the hero images.
 We do not really see the application of gender neutral process in the resulting images.

 We compiled the generated 500 pictures of epochs into a video and the foloowing video is the result:
 [![500 EPOCHS RESULT](http://img.youtube.com/vi/o9a6aOox2I0/0.jpg)](https://www.youtube.com/watch?v=o9a6aOox2I0 "500 EPOCHS RESULT")